15 hot new hotels to check out in 2017

 W Shanghai, No.66 Lvshun Road, Shanghai, 200080, China; +86 21 2286 9999

-The St. Regis' second Dubai property, built on a world-class polo field in the sprawling Dubailand entertainment complex, is an equestrian's dream.
+The St. Regis' second property in Dubai, built on a world-class polo field in the sprawling Dubailand entertainment complex, is an equestrian's dream.

 The 159-room hotel is home to a 500-stable polo academy, show-jumping and dressage arenas, and a riding school.
 Adults and children are invited to interact with the horses stabled at the property's polo fields.
 Inside, there's an Equine Library, filled with equestrian statues, artifacts and literature, and an Equestrian Lounge, perfect for winding down with a cup of tea after a long day of riding.

 Opening: February 2017